 I am fairly cautious around all things finance.
 Signing up and investing with a brand new broker seemed risky.

-Aussie Fire bug, Dave at Strong Money Australia (see his interview with Pearler founder Kurt), Captain FI (see his review) and Serina Bird at The Joyful Frugalista have all started investing with Pearler.
+Aussie Fire bug, Dave at Strong Money Australia (see his interview with Pearler founder Kurt), Captain FI and Serina Bird at The Joyful Frugalista have all started investing with Pearler.

 Phone contact, email and online chat directly from the website (the easiest way to get a response).
 This has been fabulous so far.